spencerfjelstad/byte_le_royale_2021/docs/LearnTheTruckinGame/_sources/BodyObjects.rst.txt

 The Sentry Gun Object
 #####################

-The sentry gun will shoot bolders out of the road as you pass.
+The sentry gun will shoot boulders out of the road as you pass.
 It reduces damage and time taken by the rockslide event.
 Referenced as:

 .. code-block:: python

     ObjectType.sentryGun